 The harassing company pays our fees.

-ProCollect is not a scam, but it the complaints against the company have racked up.
-As of May 2017, the Better Business Bureau reported 278 closed ProCollect complaints over the previous few decades, and Justia recorded nine lawsuits against ProCollect from the past year alleging violations of the Fair Debt Collection Practices Act.
-In addition to that, the Consumer Financial Protection Bureau (CFPB) recorded 154 closed ProCollect complaints for 2016.
+As of May 2017, the Better Business Bureau reported 278 complaints against Procollect over the past three yearss, and Justia recorded nine lawsuits against ProCollect from the past year alleging violations of the Fair Debt Collection Practices Act.
+In addition to that, the Consumer Financial Protection Bureau (CFPB) recorded 154 closed PCI complaints for 2016.

-Press Releases of Lawsuits Brought On By Lemberg Law Against Procollect Inc
+Absolutely.
+Here Are Some Press Releases of Lawsuits Brought On By Lemberg Law Against PCI

 March 13, 2017.
 On behalf of our client, Lemberg Law recently filed a complaint in U.S. District Court, Northern District of Texas.
 The case, against ProCollect, charges the debt collection agency with violating federal law and asks for $1,000 in statutory damages under the Fair Debt Collection Practices Act plus other relief.